ShaharNaveh/ShaharNaveh.github.io/content/blog/cicd-your-cv/index.md

 The [repository layout](#repository-layout) includes two `.css` files:

 #### `css/normalize.css`
 Ensures all components render the same, regardless of the browser.
-You can get the latest version [here](https://necolas.github.io/normalize.css/).
+You can get the latest version from [the official `normalize.css` website](https://necolas.github.io/normalize.css/).

 #### `css/default.css`
 Contains the actual styling for your CV, including: